 For the past year or so, Fallout 76 was (rightfully) dragged over the coals for its lackluster, well, everything.
 To say that the game was an embarrassment to the Fallout franchise is a bit of an understatement.
 Seemingly no longer willing to bear such a mark of shame in silence, Bethesda released their largest and most ambitious update to Fallout 76 to date.
 Dubbed Wastelanders, the latest update adds friendly NPCs to the world.
 That is of course, the most reductive possible way to describe the Wastelanders update.

 For the most part, the new NPCs are implemented wonderfully.
 Before you ask, the most important NPCs (those that are related to quests) are in their own instanced areas.
 This means that random people can't jump into your game and shoot them in the face.
-Whatever you do to these NPCs, however you want to talk to them, is isolated entirely to your character.
-As a minor side benefit, it prevents one of the more immersion-breaking aspects of MMOs where a bunch of random people cluster in front of quest givers and the like.
+Whatever you do to these NPCs, however, you want to talk to them, is isolated entirely to your character.
+As a minor side benefit, it prevents one of the more immersion-breaking aspects of MMOs, where a bunch of random people clusters in front of quest givers and the like.

 For example, if you have a high Luck stat, you can create some humorous Raider backstabbing during one of the side quests.
 Strength-based characters can threaten quite a number of people to get what they want, though it's not exactly the most friendly way to approach things.
 Enough points in Perception will help you discover supplies and clues faster during one of the main quests where you are trying to find a missing doctor.
 Completing certain actions during the base game also have some very minor effects on Wastelander's story.
 In other words, in a rather ironic twist of fate, Fallout 76 has the most comprehensive dialogue/skill check system of any modern Fallout game.